 While leatherbacks are threatened throughout their range, they're particularly imperiled in the Pacific Ocean.
 In 2007 we filed a petition to obtain critical habitat designation for leatherbacks in their foraging grounds off the northwest coast.
 After we twice sued to compel a response from the National Marine Fisheries Service, in January 2012 the agency granted the turtle 40,000 square miles of critical habitat off California, Oregon and Washington — the first critical habitat for leatherbacks designated in continental U.S. waters and the largest area set aside to protect sea turtle habitat in the United States or its territories.

-In 2017 we filed a formal notice of intent to sue California's state wildlife agency for failing to prevent commercial Dungeness crab gear from entangling, injuring and killing threatened and endangered humpback whales, blue whales, and sea turtles like the leatherback and loggerhead.
+In 2017 we filed a lawsuit against California's state wildlife agency for failing to prevent commercial Dungeness crab gear from entangling, injuring and killing threatened and endangered humpback whales, blue whales, and sea turtles like the leatherback and loggerhead.